 Major names in food production have established production facilities in Taranaki, and an increasing number of agile, innovative companies have chosen the region to carve their mark in this sector.

 Buoyant coffee, honey, craft alcohol, fresh produce and baked goods enterprises are on the regional menu – leveraging Taranaki’s unique story and good growing conditions to produce high-quality products that are capturing the attention of global markets and connecting with customers.

 As Taranaki’s food story evolves, the region’s natural attributes, experience, knowledge and collaborative approach ensure it will continue to be the home of more new, exciting and creative food products and experiences.

 Venture Taranaki provides a range of services to help grow the region's food production sector across the value chain and the businesses and people working within it.

-Honey: Opportunities in mānuka honey production, as well as product development.
+Honey: In particular mānuka honey production and product development.

-Dairy: A wide range of specialty dairy products (including pharmaceuticals) and opportunities to innovate or develop new products for the high-end global market.
+Dairy: A wide range of specialty dairy products (including pharmaceuticals) well-positioned to innovate or develop new products for the high-end global market.

 Alcohol: Quality craft and distinctive drinks.

 Horticulture: Ripe for growth, capitalising on the microclimates under Taranaki Maunga.